rmathew-uni/tactile-guidance/README.md

 - export.py

 If you clone this repo, YOLOv5 is already set up properly and you only need to separately install the YOLOv8 packages into your environment.
+To run the master.py file, change directory into the aibox folder before executing the code (pathing issue).